imnotaqtpie/BitcoinMule/README.md

 ## Installation

-Fork to local machine and add to your pythonpath.
+Fork to local machine and add the folder to your pythonpath.
 Will be adding an installation functionality when possible.

 ## Usage